prog4biol/pfb2019/README.md

 ...
 ```
 > What caused this code to always be true?
 > The statement that increments the count is missing, so it will always be smaller than 5.
-To stop the code from forever printing use Cntl+C.
+To stop the code from forever printing use Ctrl-c.

 #### While/Else